danicah17/Danica_BSEPortfolio/index.md

 ![Headstone Image](milestone3schematic.jpg)
 Figure #3: Schematic of flex sensor, accelerometer, piezo buzzer with resistor

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SlVOGyVt5ZI?si=1MQGcsITQpj9sgie" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 For my second milestone, I actually changed the function of my accelerometer.
 Since my flex sensor already functions to monitor the angle of my wrist, I coded it to help monitor the number of wrist turns you do.
 I also added a piezo buzzer onto my board so it can beep for different purposes.
 Finally, I incoporated the Bluetooth module that's built on the ESP32 so I can wirelessly transmit information from my phone to the computer and the Arduino.
 Using the Bluetooth, I added commands that I can type out on my phone to tell the device to do something.
+(Refer to the milestone 2 code or milestone 3 in the code appendix to see how I coded the commands)

 <img src="commands.jpg" width="300"/>